-Virtual interactive sessions give young people the chance to hear from inspiring volunteers like you wherever they are in the UK.
-By sharing your career story remotely, you can reach students in need of motivation and inspiration, encouraging them to see the value in learning, challenge stereotypes, and believe in their future potential.
+Virtual interactive sessions give children and young people the chance to hear from inspiring volunteers like you wherever they are in the UK.
+By sharing your career story remotely, you can reach pupils in need of motivation and inspiration, encouraging them to see the value in learning, challenge stereotypes, and believe in their future potential.

 Teachers have told us that interactions with volunteers from the world of work can help young people who are feeling anxious, demotivated, and fearful of the future.
-Working closely with teachers and volunteers, we have developed virtual Career Chats which aim to mirror the learning experience of meeting volunteers from the world of work in schools and enable young people to ask them questions about their job and career in an engaging yet safe setting.
+Working closely with teachers and volunteers, we have pioneered virtual interactive sessions which aim to mirror the learning experience of meeting volunteers from the world of work in schools and enable young people to ask questions about their job and career in an engaging yet safe setting.
 And it’s easier for volunteers and employers to get involved too – you can now inspire students at the click of a button.

-“It showed me that you can be whatever you want to be.
-It also showed me that girls and boys can have the same job”
+- “It showed me that girls and boys can have the same job”

 Teachers have said: